“Saturn’s action is to condense aqueous

 “Well as could be expected…God, Kenny, what do you think?!”

-“I don’t know, hon…this whole thing sort of catches me, you know, off guard.”
+“I don’t know, hon…this whole thing sort of catches me, you know, by surprise.”

 Circuits activated, connections routed and fully linked: the instant Sydney went public with her mate accompli, Princess touch-tones tripped crossbars, overpowered relays, sizzled phone cables like detonator fusing from San Francisco to North Shore Chicago.
 Once Faith Mendel grasped the implications of her daughter’s latest border incursion, she lit up the Saversohn rec-room extension faster than pro-lifers on call-in talk radio.
 Therewith, Melissa’s dad signal-jumped microwave towers back across the Great Plains to Boulder, his shock and dismay trunking line-of-sight, transmitter to repeater to repeater—pre-empting party lines, aluminum siding solicitations, 911 if need be to voice his unmitigated support.
 This was his only baby out there.

 About the same time, Mountain Zone, Moon recounted, she stopped baking long enough to hear, ‘darling, the clown’ll come around’ and ‘there, there, maybe they deserve each other’ from her father, with nary a clue as to the genesis of his outrage.
 ‘But, Melissa dear, you haven’t heard…’ finally frosted her, stickier than her latest cookies and buns.
-Then, when Edie had called her out of the San Francisco blue to shoot up a warning flare, Moon flew out of Stapleton International like Dutch Reagan out of the GOP primaries.
-The entire turnaround consumed six hours, if that: from Syd’s call to the one-liner Moon telegraphed to me upon her touchdown at SFO.
+Then, when Edie had called her out of the San Francisco blue to shoot up a warning flare, Moon flew out of Stapleton International like Dutch Reagan out of early GOP primaries.
+The entire turnaround consumed six hours, if that: from Syd’s call to the searing voice message Moon let at Denise’s answering machine just before Denver takeoff to her touchdown at SFO.
 Witness the marvel of modern communication and space available transport under fire.
 Witness the depletion of current accounts.

 “Cool down, Moon,” I urged, wrestling with her convertible overnight bag, then wrapping my other arm about her tensed, shapeless shoulders.
 “It’s great you came like this, really…time you check out San Fran…why so sudden, I can’t figure, but…”